chloerobotics/chloebot/README.md

 You can deactivate the virtual environment using the following command in your terminal:

 `$ deactivate`

+## More Tips and Tricks

+if you get a `ImportError: No module named` while at the saem time in your Terminal you get

+`pip3 install import-ipynb`

+`Requirement already satisfied: import-ipynb in /media/chloe/New Volume/Chloe/chloebot/env36/lib/python3.6/site-packages (0.1.3)`

+This can be fixed by providing your python interpreter with the path-to-your-module,the path

+`import sys`

+`sys.path.append('/media/carson/New Volume/Chloe/chloebot/env36/lib/python3.6/site-packages')`

 ## How can I help you or get help from you?